 The district of Kensington boasts some of the most magnificent landmarks in London.
-It is home to the Albert Memorial, the Royal Albert Hall, the Speke Monument and Kensington Gardens, but it also plays host to a plethora of outstanding restaurants, bars and other venues that set the district apart in terms of culinary endeavors.
-Here we’ve compiled a list of 10 of the very best in the area.
+It is home to the Albert Memorial, the Royal Albert Hall, the Speke Monument and Kensington Gardens.
+It also plays host to a plethora of outstanding restaurants, bars and other venues that set the district apart in terms of culinary endeavours.
+Here we’ve compiled a list of 10 of the very best restaurants in Kensington.

 For real luxury, two Michelin-starred restaurant The Ledbury really delivers.
 Chef Brett Graham has worked and trained under such culinary names as Liam Tomlin and Philip Howard, and has since become a world-renowned chef on entirely his own merits.
-The Ledbury offers courses such as Hampshire buffalo milk curd, truffle toast and a broth of dried mushrooms, and for dessert, its olive oil cake with blood orange, white chocolate and tea.
-It is the supremely unique and exclusive menu options that creates such an appeal for this establishment, but it does come at a price.
+The Ledbury offers courses such as Hampshire buffalo milk curd, truffle toast, and a broth of dried mushrooms, and for dessert, their olive oil cake with blood orange, white chocolate, and tea.
+It is their supremely unique and exclusive menu options that create such an appeal for this establishment, but it does come at a price.
 The Ledbury is undoubtedly an indulgent treat, but with food as extraordinary as this, you absolutely get what you pay for.

 When it opened up back in 1996, the Havelock Tavern was one of London’s original gastropubs, but unlike many others that have come and gone since, it has done its best to change very little over the past twenty years.
 Rather than become a restaurant in an old pub building, it is more focused on being a pub that serves really good food, and that it does!
 The atmosphere is lively and informal so that anyone can eat, drink and feel at home, which is great if you’re looking for something a little more casual to catch up with mates over some good grub.